stevekinney/stevekinney.net/src/courses/figma/variants.md

 - **Clearly Define Properties:** Use meaningful property names and values that clearly describe the differences between variants, making them intuitive to use for anyone accessing the design system.
 - **Limit Variant Complexity:** While it’s powerful, avoid overcomplicating your variant structure.
 Too many properties or values can become confusing, reducing the efficiency gains.
 - **Use for Scalable Elements:** Variants are best used for components that have multiple, distinct versions.
 Not every component needs variants, so evaluate the scalability and reusability of elements before combining them.

-## Conclusion

-Variants in Figma are a game-changer for managing complex design systems and ensuring consistency across projects.
-By effectively utilizing this feature, designers can significantly streamline their workflow, reduce the time spent on searching for and switching between component states, and improve collaboration within design teams.